-I don't normally do a "news" column here because it is far too much work for someone with a real job; at least for me it is.
+(Editor's Note: don't normally do a "news" column here because it is far too much work for someone with a real job.
+At least for me it is.
 However, for those of you who read Paradigms and Demographics and don't get my weekly newsletter, where I do the link news articles, I wanted to make sure that you didn't miss this.
-RK
+RK)

 Are chemicals killing us?

 A groundbreaking study conducted by STATS, and The Center for Health and Risk Communication at George Mason University, shows how experts view the risks of common chemicals - and that the media are overstating risk.

 Download a PDF of the full report here